travigd/documentation/index.md

 ## Using These Docs

-Read through the [Introduction](~/introduction/index.md) section if you’re new to Event Store.
-If you know what you are looking for navigate to the section and version you need.
+Read the [Introduction](~/introduction/index.md) section if you’re new to Event Store.
+If you know what you are looking for navigate to the section you need.

-### Sharing Links

-URLs for documentation pages are version-specific.
-If you want to share a link that always points to the latest (non pre-release) version you can replace the version number in the URL with “latest”.
-For example:

--   [http://docs.geteventstore.com/http-api/**3.0.0**/security](http://docs.geteventstore.com/http-api/3.0.0/security) always points to version 3.0.0.
--   [http://docs.geteventstore.com/http-api/**latest**/security](http://docs.geteventstore.com/http-api/latest/security) always points to the latest stable version.

 ## Related Blog Posts